aaz25/431-2021/classes/class02/README.md

 4. Dr. Love prepared detailed [results from the Welcome to 431 Survey](https://bit.ly/welcome-to-431-results), which you should be able to view if you are logged into Google via CWRU.
 Please give them a look.

-5. In Class 01, 15 groups guessed ages from ten photographs.
+5. In Class 01, fifteen groups reported their guessed ages based on ten photographs.
 I'll summarize the results by Group here.

-Brief explanation of the table:
+Contents of the table:

-- Group (size) is the name of the group and the number of members, so The R group had 4 members
+- **Group (size)** is the name of the group and the number of members, so The R group had 4 members
-- Low-Yes-High counts estimates that were too low, correct (Yes) and too high, so The R group had 5 too low and 5 too high, none correct.
+- **Low-Yes-High** counts estimates that were too low, correct (Yes) and too high, so The R group had 5 too low and 5 too high, none correct.
-- Mean E is the mean error (sum of the errors divided by 10), so The R group's positive and negative errors exactly balanced out.
+- **Mean E** is the mean error (sum of the errors divided by 10), so The R group's positive and negative errors exactly balanced out.
-- Range Abs E is the range (minimum and maximum) of the absolute value of the group's errors, so R group's smallest (in absolute value) error was 1, and its largest was 9 years.
+- **Range Abs E** is the range (minimum and maximum) of the absolute value of the group's errors, so R group's smallest (in absolute value) error was 1, and its largest was 9 years.
-- Sum Abs E is the sum of the absolute values of the errors, and this is 36 for The R group
+- **Sum Abs E** is the sum of the absolute values of the errors, and this is 36 for The R group
-- Sum E sq is the sum of the squared errors, and this is 186 for The R group
+- **Sum E sq** is the sum of the squared errors, and this is 186 for The R group
-- Winners specifies the photos where this group had the best estimate (t = tie), which didn't happen for The R group.
+- **Winners** specifies the photos where this group had the best estimate (t = tie), which didn't happen for The R group.
 Dimetrodons tied for the best estimate on photo number 5.
-- Corr. is the Pearson product-moment correlation (often called `r`) of this group's estimates and the actual ages of the ten photographed subjects.
+- **Corr.** is the Pearson product-moment correlation (often called `r`) of this group's estimates and the actual ages of the ten photographed subjects.
-- R-sq is the square of the correlation coefficient (or R-squared) which indicates the proportion of variation explained by a linear regression on the estimates when predicting the actual ages.
+- **R-sq** is the square of the correlation coefficient (or R-squared) which indicates the proportion of variation explained by a linear regression on the estimates when predicting the actual ages.

 Group (size) | Low-Yes-High | Mean E | Range Abs E | Sum Abs E | Sum E sq | Winners | Corr. | R-sq
 :-----: | :-----: | :----: | :----: | :----: | :----: | :-------: | :-----: | :----: